 |Even the trailhead (North Interlakes Day Use) is pretty!

-Situated on a point that extends into Upper Kananaskis Lake, the campground has well appointed, extremely private sites (we couldn’t even see our neighbors although the campground was full!).
+Situated on a point that extends into Upper Kananaskis Lake, the campground has well-appointed, private sites (we couldn’t even see our neighbors although the campground was full!).
 Each site had a tent pad, picnic table and fire ring, and there were bearproof food lockers, pit toilets and firewood bins (free firewood!) throughout the campground.
 Since most backcountry campgrounds have designated cooking areas do not allow fires, it was a treat to cook at our own site and roast marshmallows at night!

 - Short hike-in distance of 3.4 km on a fairly easy trail – After 0.8 km you will come to a junction.
 If you are in a hurry, stay on the flatter, upper trail.
 If it is a very hot day, take the lower trail from the junction – it is rolling, but provides more shade and a couple opportunities to access the beach (for a dunk or water refill).
 The distance is the same whichever trail you choose.
 When you reach the turnoff to the campground, there will be a steep downhill section of about 200 metres.
 Note that this section is not stroller friendly.
 The trail levels off shortly and returns to the trees, and then you are at campground.
 Adults can do the hike in about 45 minutes; allow 1-2 hours if hiking with children.